Open Burning

 Is it legal to cook over an open fire?

 Yes.
 Cooking food for human consumption is one of the exceptions to the open burning law.
 It is also permissible to have a fire to heat tar and for warmth of outdoor workers and strikers.
+The fires cannot be within 15 feet of a structure.

 How about a recreational fire in my back yard?